thondorigithub1/3ds-hbguide/docs/kartdlphax.md

 8. On the following menu, navigate to `Connection 1` > `Change Settings` > `Next Page (right arrow)` > `Proxy Settings` > `Detailed Setup`.
 9. If the exploit was successful, your console will have booted into SafeB9SInstaller.
     - If the console freezes on a white screen instead, hold the POWER button until it turns off, then retry this section.
-    - If the console freezes on a red screen, it means you

-'re missing the `usm.bin` file from the root of your SD card.
+    - If the console freezes on a red screen, it means you're missing the `usm.bin` file from the root of your SD card.
-    - If you encounter a different error, refer to the troubleshooting guide for assistance.
+    - If you encounter a different error, refer to the [troubleshooting guide](placeholder) for assistance.

 ## Installing boot9strap
 1. Follow the on-screen instructions in SafeB9SInstaller.